LevPewPew/pharmacy-api/README.md

 ### General
 Thanks for the challenge and for taking a look at my implementation, any feedback is appreciated, especially as the first time I have ever seen any Java was in order to complete this challenge!
-I had never used a statically typed language for web dev before, so having to learn something new to complete this challenge Java seemed like an obvious choice.
+I had never used a statically typed language for web dev before, so having to learn something new to complete this challenge, Java seemed like an obvious choice.

 ### Running Instructions